-Anti-takeover provisions of our charter documents and bylaws and Delaware law may discourage or make an acquisition of us or a change in our management more difficult and could result in the entrenchment of management.
+Anti-takeover provisions of our charter documents and provisions of Delaware law may make an acquisition more difficult and could result in the entrenchment of management.

 We are incorporated in Delaware.
 Anti-takeover provisions of Delaware law and our charter documents may make a change in control or efforts to remove management more difficult.
 Also, under Delaware law, our board of directors may adopt additional anti-takeover measures.
-The existence of the following provisions of Delaware law and our restated certificate of incorporation and amended and restated bylaws could limit the price that investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
+The existence of the following provisions of Delaware law and our restated certificate of incorporation and amended and restated bylaws could limit the price that investors might be willing to pay in the future for shares of our common stock.